kscott94/CRISPR_project/README.md

 # CRISPR_project
-Bioinformatically identifying viral invaders from genomically-encoded CRISPR sequences
+Identification of viral invaders using CRISPR-spacer homology searches